Lyme Regis campsites

 Camping, touring and glamping with hot tubs, 15 minutes to Lyme Regis and beaches.
 Onsite spa and fishing ponds!

-Pitches: 9 x Large Electric Grass Pitches with Picnic Benches and Fire Pits, 4 x Large Electric Grass Pitches
+Pitches: 8 x Electric Grass Pitches (with Picnic Benches and Fire Pits), 20 x Electric Grass Pitches

 Family nature orientated camping with private bathrooms, plus quirky glamping land pods and Lotus Belle tents.

-Pitches: Goldcrest Non Electric Grass Pitch with Private Toilet, Treecreeper Non Electric Grass Pitch with Private Toilet
+Pitches: Sunflower Non Electric Grass Pitch with Private Toilet, Blackcap Non Electric Grass Pitch with Private Toilet

 Ernie's Plot